Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Introduction

-\paragraph{The network setting.} We will extend our results to the case of networks and non-convex Hamiltonians depending on time and space and to flux limiters $A$ depending on time and vertex, see Section~\ref{s.n}.
+We will extend our results to the case of networks and quasi-convex Hamiltonians depending on time and space and to flux limiters $A$ depending on time and vertex, see Section~\ref{s.n}.
 Noticeably, a localization procedure allows us to use the vertex test function constructed for a single junction.

 In order to state the results in the network setting, we need to make precise the assumptions satisfied by the Hamiltonians associated with each edge and the flux limiters associated with each vertex.
 This results in a rather long list of assumptions.
 Still, when reading the proof of the comparison principle in this setting, the reader may check that the main structure properties used in the proof are gathered in the technical Lemma~\ref{lem::l146}.